Woodbrook PTO Committee Descriptions

 VOLUNTEER COORDINATOR: The Volunteer Coordinator assists the Directors of each committee to make sure that all volunteers are utilized during the year.
 The coordinator is also responsible for compiling PTO volunteer lists.
 The coordinator is also the main recruiter of volunteers from CHS Key club and NHS students and works with room parent coordinator to fill volunteer spots for the mane event.

 WEBSITE COORDINATOR: The mission of the PTO web site is to provide Woodbrook parents with useful, accurate, and timely information regarding PTO activities.
-The Coordinator is responsibly for updating the website throughout the year.
+The Coordinator is responsible for updating the website throughout the year.

 WELLNESS: Work with school wellness committee (staff) to promote general wellness and health programs throughout the school year.
 Plan and coordinate volunteers for the annual Wellness Fair and amazing race in the spring and family fitness night in the winter.